The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 3. Write Your First Test

-For example, in Python with pytest
+For example, using Python with pytest:

 # test_example.py